yrong/koa-neo4j/README.md

 ![Invoking Authentication](https://github.com/assister-ai/koa-neo4j/raw/master/images/invoking_auth.png "Invoking Authentication")

-Note that if you don't set `remember: true`, the generated token expires in an hour.
+Note that if you don't set `"remember": true`, the generated token expires in an hour.

 Returned object contains a `token` which should be supplemented as `Authorization` header in subsequent calls to routes that have `allowedRoles` protection.